You've got questions? We've got answers!

 While the cost of driver accommodation is not included when you register your group for the conference, we realize that some groups are coming from very far away.
 If you require accommodation for your driver(s) please contact us and we will assist in making the needed arrangements.

-Registrants for Steubenville Toronto will be staying in residence on UOIT Campus.
+Groups who register for $275 per person will be staying in residence on UOIT Campus.
 There are two double beds in each room, complete with bedding, pillows and towels.
 It may be required for a portion of participants to bring their own sleeping bags and pillows, depending on room capacity.
 Participants should check with group leaders about a week before the conference to find out what they will need to bring.
+Groups who register for $225 per person are considered commuters and are responsible for their own accommodations off campus.

 For the safety of the youth and for the good of all involved in Steubenville Toronto, there must be Adult Chaperones for all youth who register for the event.